hadley/adv-r/Computing-on-the-language.md

 subset2(mtcars, cyl == x)
 ```

 Using `enclos` is just a short cut for converting a list or data frame to an environment with the desired parent yourself.
-For example, the function above is equivalent to:
+We can use the `list2env()` to turn a list into an environment and explicitly set the parent ourselves:

 ```R
 subset2 <- function(x, condition) {